umbraco/UmbracoDocs/UmbracoForms/Editor/Creating-a-Form/index.md

 ## Organizing Forms in Folders

-If you are running Umbraco Forms 8.8.0 or above, and installation of the product is configured for storage of form definitions in the database, you will have the option to store forms within folders.
+If installation of the product is configured for storage of form definitions in the database, you will have the option to store forms within folders.
 If you are planning to create a number of them, this may help with organization and locating them once created for modification.

 To create a folder, from the same dialog as you use to create a form, you'll have the option to create a folder, for which you need to provide a name.